Romance Languages & Literatures Career Potential

-The Department of Romance Languages and Literatures offers broad and focused instruction in writing, critical thinking and research.
-The department helps students develop an understanding and appreciation for cultures outside the U.S. These skills are valuable for careers in a wide range of businesses, government and not-for-profit jobs.
-Of those 2011-12 graduates who responded to a survey, 92 percent who earned a degree in the humanities reported being employed or pursuing graduate studies.
-They reported an average annual salary of $36,973.
+The Department of Romance Languages and Literatures offers broad and focused instruction in writing, critical thinking, and research.
+The department helps students develop an understanding and appreciation for cultures outside the US.
+These skills are valuable for careers in a wide range of businesses, government and not-for-profit jobs.

 - Education (public and private schools)